 Each item to be scanned is evaluated by staff on the basis of:

 Collections are open to all members of the University of California community, as well as independent researchers and the general public.
 Access to collections may be subject to restrictions defined by federal and state law, University of California, Berkeley administrative policies, gift and bequest agreements, and Music Library preservation requirements.
 Collections governed by specific restrictions are noted in the Finding Aid describing the individual collection, as well as in the collection record in the University’s library catalog, OskiCat.
-Finding Aids are available at
+Finding Aids for material in the Hargrove Music Library are available at

 Access to our collections is provided in accordance with stated Conditions of Use, which are intended to ensure that readers and researchers can find and treat materials with care in order to avoid loss or damage.